Cliff Avril: Professional career

-Pre-draft

 Detroit Lions

-Avril was drafted in the third round (92nd overall) of the 2008 NFL Draft by the Detroit Lions.
+Avril was selected in the third round (92nd overall) of the 2008 NFL draft by the Detroit Lions.
 He signed a three-year, $1.634 million contract.
 In 2008, he recorded 23 tackles and five sacks.
 He was named to the Sporting News All-Rookie team.
 2009 saw even better tackle statistics for Avril.
 He recorded 18 more tackles in 2009 than he did his rookie year in 2008.
 But his pass rushing ability stats did not improve much over his rookie year, as he recorded just a half sack more (5.5) in 2009.

 In 2010, Avril posted the best stats of his career with 33 tackles and 8.5 sacks.
 Not to be outdone by this, Avril played in all 16 games for the first time in 2011.
 He had 36 tackles, and a team-high 11 sacks.
 Avril had more forced fumbles than any other defensive end with 6.
 He also had 3 fumble recoveries (one for a touchdown) to go along with an interception that was returned for a touchdown.
 Many sportswriters felt that he was worthy of the Pro Bowl, but Jared Allen, Jason Pierre-Paul, and Jason Babin were selected instead to the NFC roster.

 On March 5, 2012, the Lions placed the non-exclusive franchise tag on Avril, keeping him in Detroit for the 2012 season.
 On August 5, Avril signed his tender, which was worth $10.6 million.
 Prior to the franchise tag, Avril rejected a 3-year, $30 million contract offered by the Lions.
 In 2012, Avril had 9.5 sacks, one forced fumble and one pass defensed, which Lions management considered a decline in performance from the previous year.